b8ne-uni/seng3150-proto/README.md

 A simple web service is required for deployment so Tomcat has been chosen, however the app can be deployed to any Java based web container.

 Webpack and Node.js resources are used for frontend tools.
-Build files have been included in the project so nothing needs to be done here.

 ### Install